MicrosoftDocs/win32/desktop-src/direct3d12/volume-tiled-resources.md

 ---
-title: Volume Tiled Resources
+title: Volume tiled resources
 description: Volume (3D) textures can be used as tiled resources, noting that tile resolution is three-dimensional. ms.assetid: F670D15D-BC0F-4F90-99C1-A35192FE8980 ms.topic: article ms.date: 05/31/2018
 ---

-# Volume Tiled Resources
+# Volume tiled resources

 Volume (3D) textures can be used as tiled resources, noting that tile resolution is three-dimensional.